Litauen/docs.bannerlordmodding.lt/guides/troubleshooting_siege_scene.md

 I got a siege scene that was working on level 1 but crashing on level 2/3.

-Before troubleshooting, I name the map in a way that it's always first because I will need to test a lot - this saves a lot of time avoiding clicking and searching for the map:
+HINT: Before troubleshooting, I name the map in a way that it's always first because I will need to test a lot - this saves a lot of time avoiding clicking and searching for the map:

 ![](/pics/2402271318.png)